Download Our

 The Simpson Reef Interpretive Stop: On Charleston’s Cape Arago Highway Loop, enjoy excellent views of Oregon’s largest haul-out of seals and sea lions.

 Shell Island: Part of the Oregon Islands National Wildlife Refuge, Shell Island offers viewing of Northern Elephant Seals, Harbor Seals, and Stellar Sea Lions.
 California Sea Lions take over Cape Arago every fall.
+Shell Island can be seen from the Simpson Reef Interpretive Stop or the North Trail of Cape Arago State Park.

 Southern Oregon Coast Grey Whale